Healthy Homes Assessment Maoribank

 Draught Stopping Maoribank

-If a draught can be felt through gaps that are too large or holes or holes, it requirements to be sealed.
+If a draft can be felt from unreasonable gaps or holes that it needs to be sealed.

 What are unreasonable gaps and holes?